The Canary Islands enjoy a

 Tenerife and

-microclimates depending on slope exposure and altitude.
-In fact, the northern slopes (above which the trade winds are forced to rise, and by doing that, they cool down and condense into clouds, rain or mists which can also cause drizzle) are more cool and cloudy, while the southern slopes, being on the leeward side, are more dry and sunny.
-For example, in
+cool and cloudy (because the trade winds are forced to rise, and by doing that, they cool down and condense into clouds, rain or mists which can also cause drizzle), while the southern slopes, being on the leeward side, are more

 San Cristobal de La Laguna (aka Tenerife North), 600 meters (2,000 feet) above sea level, the average temperature ranges from 13.5 °C (56 °F) in January and February (and in unheated houses it's cold...) to 21.5 °C (70.5 °F) in August, so it's definitely cooler than in